 While on campus you have convenient access to the network storage drives.
-For information on accessing – referred to as mapping – a drive, refer to Connecting to Network Drives.
+For information on accessing – referred to as mapping – a drive, refer to Mapping Network Drives.

 - Can I connect to the network drives while I’m working from home?

 You can access any of your files stored on the UWEC network while working at home.
-For information on how to do so, refer to Accessing Your H-Drive from Off-Campus.
+For information on how to do so, refer to Remote Access to view the options available to you.

 - Why isn’t my USB drive just as good as the network drives?